lawlesst/lawlesst.github.com/content/notebook/select2-rdf.md

 ```

 This data is then posted as JSON to a local REST API that reads JSON data like above and the action (add or remove), converts the statements to the necessary RDF triples, and issues a SPARQL update query to change the data in the underlying store.
 This data transformation is invisible to users because it happens in the background after selecting a tag.
 The editing is also inline and not part of a form so users don't have to click a save button or confirm updates.
-Again, we are focusing on ease of use and trying to mask as much of the underlying data as possible from the end user.
+Again, we are focusing on ease of use and trying to mask as much of the complexity of the underlying data as possible from the end user.

 ###Demo
 I have created a [JSFiddle](http://jsfiddle.net/lawlesst/a00x2ess/) with a [complete example](http://jsfiddle.net/lawlesst/a00x2ess/) of this editing process.
 In the example, the URIs for objects are skos:Concepts representing research topics and are pulled in real time from a web service from the [assignFAST](http://oclc.org/developer/develop/web-services/fast-api/assign-fast.en.html) webservice provided by [OCLC](http://www.oclc.org/data.en.html).